LaravelDaily/course-react-parking/docs/Lesson 15 - Edit vehicle.md

 }
 ```

-4. Import `EditVehicle` component and declare route for that component in `src/main.jsx` file.
+4. Import the `EditVehicle` component and declare the route for that component in the `src/main.jsx` file.

 ```jsx
 import EditVehicle from '@/views/vehicles/EditVehicle'